vik-s/quartz/content/projects/youtube/Investment misconceptions.md

 > [!note] The takeaway from all this is that it is never too young to start investing.
 Rate of return on investment is largely not in our control, it varies depending on the stock market and interest rates.
 But the one thing we can actually control is our savings rate.
 The sooner you start to have a higher savings rate, the more your wealth will grow.

 > [!note]  So how much should be saving?
 There is this simple rule of thirds that's easy to remember.
 Let's say that this loaf of bread is your monthly income.
 Let's say you pay a third in taxes, medicare, social security.
 That's money you'll never see again, at least for a while.
 You now have 2/3rds left.
-Use another third for your expenses, nourish yourself and your family, take your vacations, and improve your skills.
-Try to buy experiences with your money.
+Use another third for your expenses, nourish yourself and your family, take affordable vacations, build memories instead of buying things.
 Memories last longer than material possessions.
 And the final 1/3, you put away for another day.

 **SHOT**: Talking head
 > [!note] The average savings rate in the US is about 7-8%, and saving a third of your gross income means you are saving about 4 times as much as the average saver, and would put you in the top 5% of all savers in America.